Grand Council (Mi'kmaq): Grand Chief

-The Grand Chief was a title given to one of the district chiefs, who was usually from the Mi'kmaq district of Unamáki (Cape Breton Island).
+The Grand Chief was a title given to one of the district chiefs, who was usually from the Mi'kmaq district of Unama'ki (Cape Breton Island).
 This title was hereditary and usually was passed down to the Grand Chief's eldest son.
 The Grand Council met on a small island in the Bras d'Or lake in Cape Breton called Mniku.
 Today it is within the boundaries of the reserve called Chapel Island or Potlotek.
 To this day, the Grand Council still meets at the Mniku to discuss current issues within the Mi'kmaq Nation.

 District councils

 The Mi'kmaq territory was divided into seven traditional "districts," each of which had its own independent government and boundaries.
-The independent governments had a district chief (sagamaw) and a council.
-The district council members were band chiefs, elders, and other worthy community leaders.
+The independent governments had a district chief (sagamaw) and a district council which had been elected in a general elections for a period in which they had a total majority in a single constituency in a district with no elected seats and a single district council elected in the district in the constituency for a constituency in the constituency where they are located in a constituency in which the majority of voters were band chiefs, elders, and other worthy community leaders.
 The district council was charged with performing all the duties of any independent and free government by enacting laws, justice, apportioning fishing and hunting grounds, making war, suing for peace, etc.

-Mi'kmaq historian Daniel N. Paul notes many individual Mi'kmaq indeed signed Treaties.
+Mi'kmaq historian Daniel N. Paul notes many individual Mi'kmaq indeed signed treaties.
 However, the signators represented only their districts only, and Mi'kmaq protocol was that each district was Sovereign and could sign agreements between nations and would return home to present the agreements to the Mi'kmaq Grand Council, the Council of Women, and finally to all citizens.
-If consensus occurred, the newly-signed treaty would be ratified district by district.
+If consensus occurred, the newly signed treaty would be ratified district by district.